LuciKritZ/lucion/README.md

 ## Shout out to

 [Code with Antonio](https://www.codewithantonio.com/) for an excellent tutorial on youtube.
-I really appreciate it what he's doing for the community. 🫶🏻
+I really appreciate what he's doing for the community. 🫶🏻